-Self-care (What can I do?)
+SELF-CARE (WHAT CAN I DO?)

-- After the treatment is complete you should check every week, for a month, to ensure the infestation has cleared. - Make sure that everyone who has been in contact with an affected person is examined to ensure that they have not got head lice too; this especially applies to members of the same household and to close school friends. - All affected members of the household should begin treatment on the same day. - The combs and brushes of an infested person should be washed in hot water daily.
+- After the treatment is complete you should check every week, for a month, to ensure the infestation has cleared. - Make sure that everyone who has been in contact with an affected person is examined to ensure that they have not got head lice too; this especially applies to members of the

+- same household and to close school friends. - All affected members of the household should begin treatment on the same day. - The combs and brushes of a person with head lice should be washed in hot water daily.

-There is no need to keep children with head lice away from school as long as the advice given above is being followed.
+There is no need to keep children with head lice away from school as long as the advice given above is followed.